KiiWiiWii/Obsidian/CompSci/CS316/Functional Programming.md

-- define data types to represent problems & and their solutions.
+- Define data types to represent problems & and their solutions.
 - Define functions to create new data
+- He likes `final` variables
 -

+- idk what this serves